HenrikJoreteg/human-javascript/ch13 - caveats.md

 module.exports = Backbone.View.extend({
   render: function () {
     this.$el.html(templates.myTemplate());
-    // then you try to access that div like so:
+    // Then you try to access that div like so:
     $('#myDiv').on('click', this.doSomething);

     // ^^ myDiv won't be found!
 If the root element of this